KseniaJuravel/Museomics_Fungi/README.md

 ```
  </details>

-The results showed by the tools indicate
+The results shown by the tools indicate

  </details>